Vedant2311/FTL-project/README.md

   - Does **NOT** have a proper monotonous Energy curve
   - Has lesser damping than DFTL, but it **may** get unstable in some circumstances because of the unpredictable nature of the DFTL plots
   - The method seems unnatural because of the sudden bursts of Energies involved

+### DFTL_Quad_Combine

+  - The proof for the correctness of this algorithm will be pretty involved in it's general case and so that will need a better mathematical demonstration for it's correctness, a part we are leaving as of now
+  - Achieves a proper steady state velocity
+  - Does **NOT** follow a monotonous Energy curve and shows a peak in the Energy curve in th beginning
+  - More stable and Damped than DFTL (In the physically relevant implementations)
+  - The method looks Natural and behaves much like the DFTL method